elugens/hello-javascript/docs/browser-related-questions/ui-events/pointer-events.md

 ---

-### Can you explain why the pointercancel event fires?
+### Can you explain why the 'pointercancel' event fires?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> The pointercancel event fires in JavaScript when the system cancels pointer events due to scenarios like a hardware failure, interruption, or the operating system's gesture recognition taking precedence over the application's handling of pointer events.
+    </div><br/>
-  <div><strong>Interview Response:</strong> The pointercancel event fires when there is an ongoing pointer interaction, then something happens that causes it to abort so that no more pointer-events generate.
+  <div><strong>Technical Response:</strong> The pointercancel event fires when there is an ongoing pointer interaction and something happens that causes it to abort so that no more pointer-events generate.
 There are several reasons this behavior may manifest itself, including the pointer device hardware was physically disabled, and the device orientation changed (tablet rotated).
 The browser decided to handle the interaction independently, considering it a mouse gesture, zoom-and-pan action,  or anything related to user interaction.
     </div>
   </div>
 </details>

 ---

-### Explain the function and syntax of the setPointerCapture() method?
+### Can you explain the function of the 'setPointerCapture()' method?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> The setPointerCapture() method in JavaScript is used to assign pointer capture to a specific element, allowing that element to receive pointer events even if the pointer moves outside its boundaries.
+    </div><br />
-  <div><strong>Interview Response:</strong> Developers can use the setPointerCapture() method of the Element interface to designate a specific element as the capture target of future pointer events.
+  <div><strong>Technical Response:</strong> Developers can use the setPointerCapture() method of the Element interface to designate a specific element as the capture target of future pointer events.
 Subsequent events for the pointer get targeted at the capture element until capture releases via Element.releasePointerCapture().
 Pointer capture allows events for a particular pointer event (PointerEvent) to be re-targeted to a particular element instead of the normal (or hit test) target at a pointer's location.
 We may use this approach to ensure that an element continues to receive pointer events even if the pointer device's contact moves away from the element (such as by scrolling or panning).
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />